DrCNK/DrCNK/_posts/3000-01-01-works-example1.md

 ---
 priority: 0.6
-title: Project X
+title: Project NH - 58 Road Safety Analysis
 excerpt: An example of a and b
-categories: works
+categories: Research works
 background-image: works-sample.png
 tags:
   - This